OCR Technology and OCR Developer: What Is This?

 Conjecture is another open-source OCR framework for C++.
 Like OCRopus, it is a collection of OCR tools that follow a modular approach.
 Moreover, it boasts of an in-depth and robust testing infrastructure.
 Furthermore, it uses the object-oriented programming paradigm, and is therefore highly extensible, so that developers can use existing objects and methods to create their own features and functionalities.
 Unlike most open-source software, it is not hosted on GitHub, but is instead hosted on an SVN repository.

 Anyline brings the power of OCR into mobile devices.
 It provides an OCR SDK to mobile application developers, so that OCR features may be integrated into any mobile phone application.
 It currently supports the iOS and Android mobile platforms.
 Anyline uses neural networks and machine learning for its OCR capabilities, and much of its core features are written using Google’s TensorFlow framework.
+Also Anyline is kind of OCR library that can recognize QR codes.
+To increase the speed of processing paper documents in business you can use this QR code library for scanning QR codes.
+The library has easy and convenient setting of recognition parameters.

-The Demand on OCR Developer
+The Demand on OCR Developers

 OCR development entails developers who can use any of the various available OCR frameworks and integrate them into any application, be it web, desktop, or mobile, depending on the needs of the product owner.
 As the demand for OCR rises, the need for excellent OCR developers in businesses also becomes increasingly apparent.
 If you wish to include OCR integration into your applications, or if you want to create OCR applications for your business, your best bet would be to hire a great OCR programmer to help you out.